-These groups are assigned a specific task, with a time limit for reaching a conclusion or producing a draft document, subject to ratification by the TAC or MPO Policy Committee.
-The membership of these groups often includes local people or representatives from interest groups, appointed by elected officials or agency executives.
+These groups are assigned a specific task with a defined timeframe for reaching a conclusion or producing a draft document, subject to ratification by the TAC or Policy Committee.
+Membership often includes local residents or interest group representatives appointed by elected officials or agencies.